piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 license | string | false
 authors | collection | false

 As you see the `authors` is a collection type.
-To define an author you have to use the formula below:
+To define an author you have to use the following formula:

 ```yml
 info: